 - Neurological disorders (e.g. Dementia or Parkinson’s Disease)

 - Peritoneal contamination (by free pus or faeces)

 A post-operative ileus is simply a delay in the return of normal bowel function.
 As a result, the symptoms of post-operative ileus may be the same as those of a mechanical obstruction.

 Common presenting features therefore are:

 - Sensation of bloating and distention

-On examination, there will be abdominal distention and absent bowel sounds; importantly, this is a key difference to the presentation of a mechanical obstruction (which typically has ‘tinkling’ bowel sounds present)
+On examination, there will be abdominal distention and absent bowel sounds (whereas in mechanical obstruction there are classically ‘tinkling’ bowel sounds present)

 In the patients with suspected post-operative ileus, the aim of the investigations are to rule out more serious pathologies and determine any underlying cause.

-A CT scan (often with oral contrast) will confirm the diagnosis (Fig. 1) and importantly also rule out any collections / anastomotic leak.
-This is only really useful 3-5 days after surgery.
+A CT scan of the abdomen and pelvis (often with oral contrast) will confirm the diagnosis (Fig. 1) and importantly also rule out any collections / anastomotic leak.

 - Daily bloods, including electrolytes